-- Key sustainable design strategies considered in the Development Plan include: - Gas instantaneous hot water systems to all dwellings. - 3 star rated efficient reverse cycle air conditioning. - Installation of efficient water fixtures to minimise potable water consumption. - Communal garden with composting facilities to manage food and garden organics. - A 2,000L rainwater harvesting tank for each dwelling plumbed to all WC's for toilet flushing and landscape irrigation.
-Additionally, a series of stormwater pits providing treatment equivalent to 12 square metres of 300 mm deep rain gardens to treat the rainwater collected from the main driveway in the development. - Low/ultra-low VOC paints, adhesives and sealants, and low formaldehyde wood products (e.g. E0/Super E0 MDF and plywood). - Resident and visitor bicycle parking spaces, and shared electric bicycle facilities, charging stations, and a public bike repair station (including pump, tire lever, Allen keys and screw drivers). - Electric vehicle charging bays for residents and the broader community. - These sustainable design strategies are shown in Figure 41.
+- Key sustainable design strategies considered in the Development Plan include: - Gas instantaneous hot water systems to all dwellings. - 3 star rated efficient reverse cycle air conditioning. - Installation of efficient water fixtures to minimise potable water consumption. - A 2,000L rainwater harvesting tank for each dwelling, with the exception of Townhouse Type TH04 and TH07, plumbed to all WC's for toilet flushing and landscape irrigation. - Communal rainwater tanks (Minimum 36,000L and 34,000L) shared by Townhouse Type TH04 and TH07, plumbed to all WCs for toilet flushing and landscape irrigation. - A series of stormwater pits providing treatment equivalent to 12 square metres of 300 mm deep rain gardens to treat the rainwater collected from the main driveway in the development. - Low/ultra-low VOC paints, adhesives and sealants, and low formaldehyde wood products (e.g. E0/Super E0 MDF and plywood). - Resident and visitor bicycle parking spaces, and shared electric bicycle facilities, charging stations, and a public bike repair station (including pump, tire lever, Allen keys and screw drivers). - Electric vehicle charging bays for residents and the broader community. - These sustainable design strategies are shown in Figure 41.